makerzenen/se-challenge-payroll-node/README.md

 1. GET / - homepage
 2. GET /ping - for pinging (healthchecks)
 3. GET /payroll-report - returns the payroll report containing payment information for all employees, all time
-4. POST /payroll-upload - upload a payroll file using form data for processing
+4. POST /time-report-upload - upload a time report file using form data for processing

 ## Build